How to Grow Stunning Snapdragons from Seed Indoors

 Once a snapdragon plant is 4-6 inches tall and has at least three sets of leaves on each stalk, start pinching it back to encourage branching from the base of the plant for a bushier plant.
 This also helps to produce more blooms.

 Snip off the central growing tips of the plant just above the leaf joints.
 Continue this throughout the growing season.
+This encourages branching at the base, leading to a bushier plant and even more blooms.

 Preparing Garden Beds for Snapdragons